Sharing Mocks Publicly

 mockd Tunnel

-Section titled “mockd Tunnel”mockd includes a built-in QUIC tunnel that exposes your local mocks to the internet with a single command.
+Section titled “mockd Tunnel”mockd includes a built-in cloud tunnel that exposes your local mocks to the internet with a single command.
 No signup required for anonymous tunnels (2-hour session, 100MB bandwidth).

 Quick Start

-Section titled “Multi-Protocol Tunneling”All protocols are tunneled automatically.
-For MQTT, specify the broker port:
+Section titled “Multi-Protocol Tunneling”All protocols are tunneled automatically through the single secure connection:

 # Test gRPC through the tunnelgrpcurl -d '{"name": "World"}' a1b2c3d4.tunnel.mockd.io:443 helloworld.Greeter/SayHello